-by Shauna Rose Hermel
+by Shauna Rose Hermel, editor

-f you are an active life or active regular member of the American Angus Association, in a couple of weeks you will receive a mailing asking you to nominate someone from your state or district to represent you as a delegate to the Annual Convention in Louisville, Ky., this fall.
+f you are an active life or active regular member of the American Angus Association, in April you should have received a mailing asking you to nominate someone from your state or district to represent you as a delegate to the Annual Convention in Overland Park, Kan., this fall.

 While casting a nomination seems routine, each year nominations and ballots are cast incorrectly, and therefore not counted.
-And questions often arise as to why someone was or wasn't on the ballot.
+Questions often arise as to why someone was or wasn't on the ballot.
 In this article, we want to clarify the process and the rules surrounding it to make sure your nomination is counted.